 Black Future ’88 plucks that cyberpunk chord within everyone’s soul, becoming evermore present in modern media.
-Drawing inspiration from Risk of Rain and other rouge-like titles, Black Future ’88 sees the player engage in a series of increasingly difficult rooms before reaching a final boss, while traversing tricky platforms, treasure rooms, NPC merchants and sinister traps.
+Drawing inspiration from Risk of Rain and other rogue-like titles, Black Future ’88 sees the player engage in a series of increasingly difficult rooms before reaching a final boss, while traversing tricky platforms, treasure rooms, NPC merchants and sinister traps.

 Time-bought perks/upgrades are far more powerful than those purchased using money by the nature of the fact they literally shorten your lifespan and so you need to move even faster after picking one up.
-Defeating enemies also has a chance at dropping these items as well, however at highly reduced drop rates.
+Defeating enemies also gives a chance at dropping these items as well, however at highly reduced drop rates.

-Black Future ’88 combines all the best aspects from Risk of Rain with rogue Legacy’s platform mechanics while adding a cool little dash manoeuvre that can be upgraded/altered/enhanced by defeating bosses and acquiring skills.
+Black Future ’88 combines all the best aspects from Risk of Rain with rogue Legacy’s platform mechanics while adding a cool little dash maneuver that can be upgraded/altered/enhanced by defeating bosses and acquiring skills.
 One such upgrade turns the dash into an offensive laser-dash attack, useful for crossing terrain and cutting through bad guys at the same time.
 Black Future ’88’s upgrades create some incredible combinations, such as a teleporting railgun and bouncing bullets that ricochet around the screen, swapping you and the target’s location upon impact.
 Bouncing bullets are always great fun but adding in teleportation makes them even better!

 It’s a shame the demo session came to an end when it did, Black Future ’88 is maddeningly addictive, not Fortnite-medical-diagnosis kind of addictive but pretty damn close.
-You finish a run, or bomb out as is often the case, and immediately want to hit restart and go again.
+You finish a run or bomb out as is often the case, and immediately want to hit restart and go again.
 Every run is unique and gives you opportunities to discover new ways of doing almost anything, combining powers and upgrades in new and exciting ways!
-Black Future ’88 is definitely one to look out for if you’re a fan of cyberpunk aesthetics and fast paced rogue-likes!
+Black Future ’88 is definitely one to look out for if you’re a fan of cyberpunk aesthetics and fast-paced rogue-likes!